-To book a class, it is best to make initial contact by email, at firstname.lastname@example.org If you have questions which you cannot find the answers to in these pages, list them in the email and we'll reply within 24 hours (resend the email if you don't get a reply within 1 business day, and/or copy it to email@example.com).
-The regular weekend class is 340 dollars.
+To book a class, it is best to make initial contact by email, at firstname.lastname@example.org If you have questions which you cannot find the answers to in these pages, list them in the email and we'll reply within 24 hours (resend the email if you don't get a reply within 1 business day, and/or copy it to email@example.com ).
+The regular weekend class is 400 dollars.

 Equipment Consultation: If you're unsure what rifle, scope, ammo, etc. that you need, we can do a phone consultation to go over your options.
 The price of this consultation is 30 dollars.
 Please email for an invoice, or pay by clicking button below:

 Lodging info: Call Country Inn & Suites in Wytheville, VA...
 276-223-1058 (ask for BangSteel rate) .
 We strongly recommend lodging at the Country Inn & Suites in Wytheville.
-Current BangSteel rate is 75 dollars per night for 2 persons, and we may use their facility for the classroom work.
+Current BangSteel rate is 80 dollars per night for up to 2 persons, and we often use their breakfast meeting room for the classroom work.
 If you will be lodging elsewhere, please let us know in your early correspondence with us, as this may affect the venue of our classroom sessions.

-The introductory course is a two day course, offered primarily on Friday and Saturday, 9AM until around 4:30PM.
-The cost of this class is 340 dollars.
+The introductory course is a two day course, offered primarily on Friday and Saturday.
+We meet at 10:00 am and go until around 3:15PM.
+Please note that the class can run longer, depending on how many are in the class, and how soon each member meets the required objectives.
+The cost of this class is 400 dollars.
 You will learn enough about long range riflery in our introductory course to pursue further studies and skills on your own, or you may decide to return for more in depth, individualized training at a later date.
 (Email for weekday course offerings).

 Day clinic pricing is as follows:

 Please realize... weather can change, and we are geared up to handle the classes come rain or shine.
-We have a sheltered area to shoot from in the case of rain, and as for wind, it's good to get wind practice!
+We have a 20 x 25 foot shelter on site, and as long as wind is staying under 20 MPH, we'll be fine to work.
 When you request class dates to be held for you, make sure you do plan on attending, regardless of weather.
 If weather is extremely inclement, we will cancel the class, and refund your money, and re-schedule you for another date (if you wish to do so).
 Otherwise, we'll be shooting.
 Remember our motto: "This ain't golf." :)

 Full two day course schedule follows...